krezreb/301hub/README.md

-# 301hub, a single that handles all of your http redirects, yay!
+# 301hub, a single that handles all of your http (and https) redirects, yay!

 # Use cases